faastjs/faast.js/docs/api/faastjs.persistentcache.md

 |  [entries()](./faastjs.persistentcache.entries.md) |  | Retrieve all keys stored in the cache, including expired entries. |
 |  [get(key)](./faastjs.persistentcache.get.md) |  | Retrieves the value previously set for the given key, or undefined if the key is not found. |
 |  [set(key, value)](./faastjs.persistentcache.set.md) |  | Set the cache key to the given value. |

+## Remarks

+Entries can be expired, but are not actually deleted individually.
+The entire cache can be deleted at once.
+Hence this cache is useful for storing results that are expensive to compute but do not change too often (e.g. the node\_modules folder from an 'npm install' where 'package.json' is not expected to change too often).